mensbeam/Arsse/docs/en/050_Configuring_The_Arsse.md

 The desired length in characters of randomly-generated user passwords.
 When [adding users](/en/Command-Line_Functionality), omitting a desired password generates a random one; this setting controls the length of these passwords.

-## Newsfeed Fetching Service Settings
+## Newsfeed fetching service settings

 ### serviceDriver